MrMerrittx702/Palindrome/README.md

           Method Call	                         Printed Message palindromeChecker("taco cat")	           taco cat is a palindrome palindromeChecker("laid on no dial")     laid on no dial is a palindrome palindromeChecker("level up")	           level up is not a palindrome

-(b) Write method palindromeChecker below.
+(b) Write method palindromeChecker.
 Assume that reverseString works as specified, regardless of what you wrote in part (a).
     You must use reverseString and removeSpaces appropriately to receive full credit.
     Your implementation must conform to the examples in the table.